fredjaya/mutscape/readme.md

 # mutscape

-Proof of concept pipeline to estimate _S. capensis_ mutation rates
+Proof of concept pipeline to estimate _A. m. capensis_ mutation rates

 ## Aims
 - To familiarise self with the processes and filtering involved